wejaeger/titaniumbackupmessageviewer/docs/README.txt

  - various bug fixes

 0.9.3
+ - Now also supports backup message XML files from SMS Backup and Restore App by Ritesh (not only Titanium Backup)
+ - display recent files path names shortened
+ - left and right aligned message bubbles in message viewer, width of bubbles no longer fixed, adapts now do the text width.
+ - shows message file name in frame window title
  - fixed bug: wrong number of messages displayed in some cases
  - fixed bug: mms are alway the last in order, they do not correctly appear in date/time order
- - left and right aligned message bubbles in message viewer, width of bubbles no longer fixed, adapts now do the text width.
- - display long recent files path names shortened
- - Now also supports backup message XML files from SMS Backup and Restore App by Ritesh (not only Titanium Backup)